-In the consulting arena, many of Mr. Einstein's projects are legendary in the transportation field, including his work on a European-manufactured schoolbus and motorcoach whose design and marketing he coordinated and sold into the North American market, and 10 years spent operating a 70-vehicle consolidated paratransit and non-emergency medical transportation (NEMT) system, the former providing 5.0 passenger trips/vehicle service hour in two huge suburban and rural service areas.
+In the consulting arena, many of Mr. Einstein’s projects are legendary in the transportation field, including his work on a European-manufactured school bus and motorcoach whose design and marketing he coordinated and sold into the North American market, and 10 years spent operating a 70-vehicle consolidated paratransit and non-emergency medical transportation (NEMT) system, the former providing 5.0 passenger trips/vehicle service hour in a large suburban and large rural area, respectively.

 Otherwise, a quick sample of his consulting work includes:

 - Examining the products, production line and export potential for Russian bus manufacturer PAZ (as a subcontractor to Bain & Company).